chocolatey/choco-wiki/Installation-Licensed.md

 * `choco upgrade chocolatey.extension`

 Your license automatically adds the licensed source.

+### How Do I Upgrade The Trial Edition?

+You will not be able to upgrade through regular means - please reach back out to the Chocolatey Software folks to get an updated edition (and possibly an extended trial license).

 ## Installing / Upgrading In Secure Environments / Without Internet Access